JuliaClimate/IndividualDisplacements.jl/docs/src/workflow.md

 Order   = [:type]
 ```

-## Core Functions
+## Main Functions

-The velocity interpolation funtions (🚄 used in step `3`; documented in the `Tool Box` section) interpolate flow fields to positions 📌, and `∫!` integrates the result forward in time.

 `∫!(𝐼,𝑇)` displaces individuals 𝐼 continuously over time period 𝑇 according to velocity function 🚄, temporal integration method ∫, and post-processor 🔧 (all embedded within 𝐼).

 ```@docs
 ∫!
 ```

+The velocity interpolation functions (🚄) carry out the central computation of this package -- interpolating gridded flow fields to individual positions 📌.
+It is normally called via `∫!` to integrate velocity 🚄 over a chosen time period.

+- Velocity interpolation for several array and grid types.
+- Preprocessing and postprocessing methods.
+- I/O routines to read (write) results from (to) file.

+and other functionalities provided in `src/compute.jl` and `src/data_wrangling.jl` are further documented in the _Tool Box_ section.